The Great Wave off Kanagawa: USA

 Nineteenth-century private collectors were frequently the source of museum collections of Japanese prints; for example, the copy in the Metropolitan Museum came from Henry Osborne Havemeyer's former collection, which his wife donated to the museum in 1929.
 The copy in the Bibliothèque nationale de France came from the collection of Samuel Bing in 1888, and the copy in the Musée Guimet is a bequest from Raymond Koechlin, who gave it to the museum in 1932.

 In 2023 one of the prints that had been held by a private family since the early 1900s and for a time was displayed at the Glyptotek, Copenhagen, was sold for a record price, US$2.8 million.

+On 22 November 2025, another print, held by the Okada Museum of Art, was sold at Sotheby's for US$2.8 million in Hong Kong.
+This was to resolve a debt between Kazuo Okada and casino mogul Steve Wynn.